HITECHCRIME/HC_SG150/README.md

 HOOK

 what's fair is not the aim
-crushed by a world all gang (old gang) all gang all in together years apart, same place aye
+crushed by a world all gang
+ol' gang all in together
+years apart, same place

 CHORUS